Canada's Middle East engagement strategy

 - improve governance and longer-term institution building

-We are committing up to $470 million over five years (2016-2021) in development assistance.
+We have committed up to $570 million over nine years (2016-2025) for development assistance.
 This focuses on Iraq, a country in need of stabilizing after years of conflict, Jordan, and Lebanon, which have borne the destabilizing effects of the conflicts in Iraq and Syria, including hosting hundreds of thousands of refugees.

 This assistance has four priority areas: